Mission & Work

 Communication and networking on a local level are achieved through automatic membership in Chapters.

-Division memberships enable members to focus on specific topics of expertise, including Administration and Leadership; Rehabilitation Counseling, BEP & Employment Services; Multiple Disabilities & Deafblind; Psychosocial Services; Information & Technology; Low Vision Rehabilitation; Infant & Preschool; Orientation & Mobility; Education Curriculum; Vision Rehabilitation Therapy; Division on Aging; Itinerant Personnel; and Personnel Preparation.
+Division memberships enable members to focus on specific topics of expertise, including Administration and Leadership; Rehabilitation Counseling and Employment; Multiple Disabilities & Deafblind; Psychosocial Services; Information & Technology; Low Vision Rehabilitation; Infant & Preschool; Orientation & Mobility; Education Curriculum; Vision Rehabilitation Therapy; Division on Aging; Itinerant Personnel; and Personnel Preparation.

 International and other conferences provide the opportunity for professional development as well as support.